 Author Bio

 Gabbi Rubino is a Client Success Manager at Snowmad Digital, the marketing agency behind The Stakeout Taos.
-She specializes in SEO-driven content for luxury and destination wedding venues across the U.S., focusing on clarity, storytelling, and genuine local insight.
+She specializes in content for luxury and destination wedding venues across the U.S., focusing on clarity, storytelling, and genuine local insight.
 When she’s not crafting blogs like this, she’s exploring new desert towns and documenting design trends shaping the 2026 wedding season.